MuhammadHB/WEB-PROGRAMMING-/readme.md

 cd WEB-PROGRAMMING

-make a connection between the Github repo and my PC project to controll
+make a connection between the Github repo and my PC project to controll will be automaticlly when I clone the repo so no need to write anycode more

-git remote add origin https://github.com/your-username/your-repository.git

-for me :
-git remote add origin https://github.com/MuhammadHB/WEB-PROGRAMMING.git

  Add comment on any file to try after u make the comments :